88

 Jagdart

 Tahr hunting is as challenging and exciting as any other mountain hunt.
 Tahr are typically found on higher elevations than most other mountain game.
 It’s common for them to migrate daily, descending to the alpine meadows to feed, and ascending to the mountain tops to rest and chew cud.
 Old males often “stand guard” above family groups; they are extremely alert and difficult to approach.
-Interestingly, in some areas of New Zealand, where Tahr are routinely culled from helicopters, they changed their behavior to seek refuge below, rather than above, the alpine meadow line, making them more difficult to spot.
-Spot and stalk is the go-to method for Tahr hunting.
+Interestingly, in some areas of New Zealand, where tahr are routinely culled from helicopters, they changed their behavior to seek refuge below, rather than above, the alpine meadow line, making them more difficult to spot.
+Spot and stalk is the go-to method for tahr hunting.

 Bush TV